RBGKew/String-Transformers/README.md

 String-Transformers is open source software licensed under the MIT license, see `LICENSE.md`.
 The software is developed and maintained by the [Biodiversity Informatics team](http://www.kew.org/science-conservation/people-and-data/science-directory/teams/biodiversity-informatics-and-spatial) at the [Royal Botanic Gardens, Kew](http://www.kew.org/).
 For details of developers see the Git commit history.
 Thanks also to the Data Improvement Team for their scientific input.

 Further contributions are welcome!
 We’re also interested to know if you use this library, whether that’s for biodiversity data or something else.
-Contact [Matthew Blissett](mailto:M.Blissett@kew.org?subject=String-Transformers) or use [GitHub](https://github.com/RBGKew/String-Transformers).
+Contact the Kew [Biodiversity Informatics team](mailto:bi@kew.org?subject=String-Transformers) or use [GitHub](https://github.com/RBGKew/String-Transformers).